 These opportunities will help you gain industry knowledge and skills, as well as further your professional development and personal enrichment.
 If you want more information, or guidance on the application process, schedule an appointment today with a Career Coach.
-Contact Jennifer Allen at 223-6106 or visit Brown 209.
+Contact the Career Center at 223-6106 or visit Brown 209.

 Citrone Economics and Business Student/Faculty Summer Research Program - funded by Robert K. Citrone '87 and an anonymous donor